 In 1989 David Lucht, P.E., wrote a comprehensive summary in the Journal of Fire Protection Engineering titled, "Coming of Age," which captures the history and development of fire protection engineering from the late 1800's to late 80s as well as the origins of the Society of Fire Protection Engineers and its role in defining the discipline.

-The SFPE 2018 Annual Report provides a look at the Society's highlights from the past year.
+The SFPE 2019 Annual Report provides a look at the Society's highlights from the past year.
+Additionally, click here to view the recording of the 2019 Annual Report webinar.